Toowong to West End Green Bridge

 In preparing the concept design and preliminary business case, Council will further investigate the benefits, impacts and cost of the green bridge, and will consider the potential bridge form and structure, transport and economic benefits, property impacts, constructability, and how the bridge will integrate with the surrounding environment.

-The Toowong to West End Green Bridge will make it easier to walk or cycle between the growing West End community and the Toowong Centre, rail and ferry services.
-Together with the St Lucia to West End Green Bridge, it will connect to the city’s existing active transport networks, enhancing the river loop cycling and walking experiences.
+The Toowong to West End Green Bridge will make it easier to walk or ride between the growing West End community and the Toowong Centre, rail and ferry services.
+Together with the St Lucia to West End Green Bridge, it will connect to the city’s existing active transport networks, enhancing the river loop walking and riding experiences.

 This new green bridge will: